amitashnanda/ESM3-Guided-Generation-Based-Protein-Engineering/README.md

 ```
 ## **Features**
-* **Guided Design:** Leverages the state-of-the-art ESM3 protein language model to intelligently generate new sequence variants.
+* **Guided Design:** Leverages the state-of-the-art ESM3 protein language model to generate new sequence variants intelligently.
 * **Stability Scoring:** Uses the physically-grounded FoldX energy function to score the stability of each generated candidate.
 * **Proportional Unmasking:** Employs an adaptive unmasking schedule that makes large changes initially and fine-tunes the sequence in later steps.
 * **Parallel Processing:** Significantly accelerates the scoring of candidates by running multiple FoldX instances in parallel.